 Courtesy of the Trail of Lights Foundation.

 First opening in 1965 as the Yule Fest, the Trail of Lights has expanded and evolved throughout the years to become the well loved, community-wide celebration that it is today.
 More than 300,000 people enjoy the event each year, and everyone can take part in this Austin tradition by visiting for free on select nights.
-Some events to mark on your calendar are the official Grand Opening on December 10, Heroes Night on December 11, The Polar Express Movie Night on December 13 and U.T.
-Night on December 16.
+Some events to mark on your calendar are the Tree Lighting Ceremony on December 1, the Fun Run on December 7, the official Grand Opening on December 10, Heroes Night on December 11, the Home Alone Movie Night on December 12 and UT Night on December 15.

-Parking, shuttles, rideshare pick up/drop off, bike racks and nearby bus routes will be available.
-Find full transportation information on the Trail of Lights website.
+Parking, shuttles, ride share pick up/drop off, bike racks and nearby bus routes will be available.
+Find more transportation information on the Trail of Lights website.

 Food, Vendors & Music

 Along with the beautiful lights and displays, make sure to check out some of the delicious food, shopping and live entertainment throughout the grounds.
-Find local food vendors such as Burro Cheese Kitchen, Crepe Crazy, Southside Flying Pizza, Amy's Ice Creams and so much more.
+Local food vendors include Burro Cheese Kitchen, Crepe Crazy, Amy's Ice Creams, Austin's Pizza and more.
 Stop by the Holiday Market to pick up unique gifts and souvenirs from local makers and artists, roast s'mores at Zilker Village, and enjoy plenty of live music.
-Every night will be filled with lively music and fun.
-You won't want to miss local acts like Tameca Jones, Tomar & the FCs, Los Coast, Greyhounds and more!
+Every night will be filled with lively music and fun; you won't want to miss the local acts!
+For the full nightly lineup, please visit liveatthetrail.com/full-lineup.

 Zilker Tree.
 Credit Dear Wesleyann Photography.